Tailwind-VC/Investment-Engine/README.md

 # Investment Protocol at Tailwind VC

 ### Who we are
-Tailwind Ventures Capital is an early-stages (from seed to Series B) venture firm focused on investing companies that can capture the tailwind.
+Tailwind Ventures Capital is an early-stages (from seed to Series B) venture firm investing in companies that can capture the industry tailwind.

 We invest across software, deep-tech, AI, financial technology, direct-to-consumer products, and media and entertainment companies.